Rachel Keenan

 Far from being a corporate anachronism, now he is stopped by schoolkids in the street asking for selfies.

-Sutherland – vice-chair of the Ogilvy & Mather group of companies – says his TikTok success lies in the everyday insights into how human behaviour is manipulated by cunning marketing tricks.
+Sutherland – vice-chair of the firm Ogilvy UK – says his TikTok success lies in the everyday insights into how human behaviour is manipulated by cunning marketing tricks.

 One popular video debunks the illusion of choice when buying wine in a restaurant.
 Because there is no known price point, restaurants deliberately sell wine at a markup and push customers to buy it through suggestion, he says.